Select Page

 Background:

-The Australian Early Development Census (AEDC) is a nationwide data collection of early childhood development at the time children commence their first year of full-time school.
+The Australian Early Development Census (AEDC) is a nationwide data collection of early childhood development reported by classroom teachers at the time children commence their first year of full-time school.
 AEDC collects data relating to five key areas of early childhood development referred to as ‘domains’:

 • Physical health and wellbeing